dafny-lang/blog/_posts/2024-01-10-semantics-of-regular-expressions.markdown

 ### Denotational Semantics as Coalgebra Homomorphism

-In this section, we establish that `Denotational` does not only commute with the algebraic structures of regular expressions and formal languages, but also with their coalgebraic structures:
+In this section, we establish that `Denotational` not only commutes with the algebraic structures of regular expressions and formal languages, but also with their coalgebraic structures:

 ```
 lemma DenotationalIsCoalgebraHomomorphism<A(!new)>()